 The Cayman Islands is the leading offshore domicile for hedge funds, and as regulators and investors have placed more stringent requirements on good governance and oversight, independent directors have taken up the mantle of supporting the asset management industry.

-These Laws provide for the registration and licensing of individuals or companies appointed as directors of Cayman Islands mutual funds and entities carrying out securities investment business, which would include Cayman Islands incorporated or registered investment managers.
-The Law requires an individual acting as a director on 20 or more entities to apply for a professional director’s licence unless they meet certain caveats.
-Professional directors are required to have insurance with a minimum aggregate cover of $1m and minimum cover of $1m for each and every claim.
-An amendment to the DRLL was passed earlier this year as a consequence of amendments to the Securities Investment Business Law (SIBL).
+The Cayman Islands Government approved the Directors Registration and Licensing Act (DRLA) 2014, which requires all directors of mutual funds regulated under the Mutual Funds Act (As Revised) and directors of companies registered as excluded persons under the Securities Investment Business Act (As Revised), to register with CIMA.
+This law provides for the registration and licensing of individuals or companies appointed as directors of Cayman Islands mutual funds and entities carrying out securities investment business.
+This includes Cayman Islands incorporated or registered investment managers.
+The law requires an individual acting as a director on 20 or more entities to apply for a professional director’s licence unless they meet certain caveats.
+Professional directors are required to have insurance with a minimum aggregate cover of CI$1 million and minimum cover of CI$1 million for each and every claim.
+An amendment to the DRLA was passed in early 2020 as a consequence of amendments to the Securities Investment Business Act (SIBA).

 For a list of the top firms in the Cayman Islands who offer independent director services please see here: